The following are selected samples of work I have performed during my employment and for various clients.

-Telescope.com is the official website of Orion Telescopes & Binoculars, which has been offering telescopes and other optical products for sale direct to consumers since 1975.
+Telescope.com is the official website of Orion Telescopes & Binoculars.
 Although my responsibilities at Orion typically lie at a more strategic level, I do act as a backup resource for website maintenance tasks when those normally responsible for such tasks are unavailable.

 Orion’s European Websites